The following are the incorporation bylaws for Underground Theater, Inc.

 2. Expulsions of Patrons shall be with cause and will be recommended to the Board.

-6. If the expulsion is affirmed, then the Patronage shall be purchased back by the Organization for a price determined on a pro-rata basis.
+3. The Patronage shall be purchased back by the Organization for a price determined on a pro-rata basis.

 H. Annual Meetings